 Address why an organization needs a business intelligence (BI)/data analytics system.
 What should you look for in selecting such a system?
 How does a BI/data analytics system work in a given organization’s IT environment?

 Gauge the competency levels and effectiveness of your IT organization and staff.
 Learn how to organize and/or turn around an IT department to meet the demands of a growing organization.

 Provide focused education and training to develop 21st century IT leaders and staffs, both professionally and personally.
 Build and strengthen people to function more successfully in teams using proven principles.

 ICD-10 Assessment and Remediation

-Optimize the use of ICD-10 codes and the IT systems that support them.
+Optimize the use of ICD-10 codes and the IT practice management systems that support them.

 Meaningful Use Assessment and Remediation

 Measure where your organization is lacking in meeting Meaningful Use (MU) requirements.
 What needs to be done to attest for all stages of MU?

 Consider cloud computing and whether it is right for your organization.
 Define the pros and cons of cloud computing including potential service improvements and cost savings.

 Determine options for obtaining IT technical services including help desk services, PC and printer support, file server, operating system, database, and data and voice network support.